hvianna/audioMotion-analyzer/README.md

 Toggles fullscreen mode on / off.

-As per [API specification](https://fullscreen.spec.whatwg.org/), fullscreen requests must be triggered by user action, so you must call this function from within a mouse or keyboard event handler, otherwise the request will be denied.
+Please note that fullscreen requests must be triggered by user action, like a key press or mouse click, so you must call this method from within a user-generated event handler.

-Please note that if you're displaying the analyzer over other content, you'll probably want to handle fullscreen mode on the container element instead.
+Also, if you're displaying the analyzer over other content in [overlay](#overlay-boolean) mode, you'll probably want to handle fullscreen on the container element instead, using your own code.
 See the [overlay demo](https://audiomotion.dev/demo/overlay.html) for an example.

 ## Custom Errors